LuisValgoi/ui5-webcomponents-react-seed/README.md

 `ui5-webcomponents-react-seed` decrease’s the bootstrap time spent on new projects, POCs or MVPs which uses **React + UI5 WebComponents React** by leveraging several out-of-the-box components, scripts & configurations.

+# Warning

+⚠️ The repo is currently freezed and moved to the Official and public SAP UI5 WebComponents for React repository ⚠️

+For more info, check this link [here](https://github.com/SAP/ui5-webcomponents-react#creating-a-new-react-app-based-on-our-seed).

 # Usage

 - open the terminal;